- September 13, 1943 - October 8, 2012

 My heartfelt condolences to all of you for the loss of your very special wife and mother.
-Linda was a very unique and...Read More »
+Linda was a very unique and extraordinary...Read More »

 “Dear John and family,

 I was saddened to learn that Linda had passed and offer you my sincere condolences.
-Linda always made your home a home for...Read More »
+Linda always made your home a home for the...Read More »

 When 20-year-old Linda Meyers met a fellow Iowan at a summer Peace Corps training session in 1964, she couldn't have known that her life's adventure had just begun.